cf-toolsuite/sanford/docs/RUN.md

 ### Initialize

-> We're going to assume that your account is a member of an organization and has apprpriate access-level permssions to work with an existing project and space(s).
+> We're going to assume that your account is a member of an organization and has appropriate access-level permissions to work with an existing project and space(s).

 Login, set a project and space.